How Consistent Routines Help Your Child Grow Up to Be Confident

 Or turning off all the lights in your house, bolting the main door, brushing your teeth and watching an episode of your favourite TV show in bed before calling it a night.

-As simple as it may sound, having consistent routines is good for not just parents but young children too and it can even help them to thrive in the long-run.
+As simple as it may sound, having consistent routines are good for not just parents but young children too and it can even help them to thrive in the long-run.

 What are the benefits?